comScore

 Location: Dartmouth, Nova Scotia

-This family-owned restaurant in Dartmouth, Nova Scotia dishes out a fusion of soul food, Caribbean flavours and traditional East Coast staples.
+This family-owned restaurant in Dartmouth, Nova Scotia, dishes out a fusion of soul food, Caribbean flavours and traditional East Coast staples.
 While R&B Kitchen is primarily a take-out restaurant, the takeaway offerings are no less impressive.
-The menu changes but the heart of R&B Kitchen won’t: sample offerings include its “Soul Bowl” Fried Chicken, Mac and Cheese, and Collard Greens, Jerk Oxtail, Curry Goat and more.
+The menu changes, but the heart of R&B Kitchen won’t.
+Sample offerings include its “Soul Bowl” Fried Chicken, Mac and Cheese, Collard Greens, Jerk Oxtail, Curry Goat and more.